Begin Your Recovery

 Genesis Recovery: An Opportunity for Healing

-At Genesis Recovery, you will find a variety of therapies and faith-based approaches.
+At Genesis Recovery, you will find a variety of therapies and multi-faceted approaches.
 This includes cognitive behavior therapy, leading psychotherapy, as well as motivational interventions, family counseling, activity and engagement programs, and even support groups and traditional 12-Step programs.
 We will equip you with the personalized tools necessary for long term sobriety.
 Such a variety of treatment options always for individualized care, with a 24-hour staff prepared to provide effective, compassionate care during your recovery from inhalant abuse.

 Resources